 The LSAT is such an important piece of law school applications that you REALLY SHOULD study for it.
 Because the Blueprint LSAT course is 100 hours and our average score increase is so high (10 points), our demographic of students tends to be those who are interested in prepping seriously for the exam.
 As such, they spend an average of 2-3 months studying for the LSAT the first time.

 If a person wants to apply to law school in the Fall, when is the best time to prepare for and take the LSAT?

 This question actually turns on two important considerations: (1) the rolling admissions practices of law schools in which applying earlier is better and (2) when students have the most time to study to maximize their score.
 For a while we thought it would include considerations of the best type of ice cream for studying, but we rejected that as unworthy of this readership.
 Although if it had come up, New York Super Fudge Chunk is indisputably the leader in ice cream tastiness.

-We have an article that addresses this question in detail here, but the short answer is that most students have time over the summer to study for the September/October LSAT.
+The short answer is that most students have time over the summer to study for the September/October LSAT.
 Taking the September/October LSAT will allow you to receive your LSAT score in time to apply early in the admissions cycle.
 For this reason, it’s typically the preferred testing date.